openstack/python-novaclient/README.rst

     Positional arguments:
       <subcommand>
-        backup-schedule     Show or edit the backup schedule for a server. backup-schedule-delete
+        add-fixed-ip        Add a new fixed IP address to a servers network. backup-schedule     Show or edit the backup schedule for a server. backup-schedule-delete
                             Delete the backup schedule for a server.